 - 4(B).
-A validated Novice move up certificate will be accepted in Honda /Jr. Animal/Jr. 160 classes. - 5.
-On the first day of competition in the Honda 120 /Jr. Animal/Jr. 160 class, the new driver shall be entered in all races at the back of the pack for which they qualified, regardless of qualifying position.

-6. All graduating novice drivers shall be on probation for three events.

-Once a Novice is graduated to Honda 120/ Jr. Anima/Jr. 160 and completes his/her probationary period (3 Race events), they may not be returned to the Novice class for any reason.

-7(A).
-EXCEPTION: If there is a lapse in the participation of a driver, the Driver may return to Novice by request and only with majority approval of the club board and the Club Novice Committee.
+A validated Novice move up certificate will be accepted in Honda classes. - 5.
+On the first day of competition in the Honda 120 class, the new driver shall be entered at the back of the pack for the first race of the event for which they qualified but will keep all earned transfer spots in mains. - 6.
+All graduating novice drivers shall be on probation for three events. - Once a Novice is graduated to Honda 120 and completes his/her probationary period (3 Race events), they may not be returned to the Novice class for any reason. - 7(A).
+EXCEPTION: The Driver may return to Novice by request and only with majority approval of the club board and the Club Novice Committee.